Last updated on 28 June 2021

 What are some of the precautions an expectant mother should take to protect herself?

+Apart from vaccination, the recommended COVID-19 precautionary measures should also be practised.
 This is also applicable to the rest of the population: Please regularly wash your hands well with soap and water, or with an alcohol-based hand rub (ideally, it should have an alcohol content of at least 70%).
 Follow the 20-second rule when cleaning your hands to clear its surface of potential viruses.
 Follow good hygiene practices, such as covering your mouth and nose with your bent elbow or a piece of tissue when you cough or sneeze.
 This will protect the people around you from viruses such as the common cold, flu and COVID-19.
 Also make sure to dispose the used tissue immediately.

 Stay away from crowded, poorly ventilated places as the chances of spreading virus infections in such places are higher through contact.